 “It is ideal for businesses that need to scale up their IT infrastructure quickly or that may have already made extensive capital investments in infrastructure they need to depreciate over time,” says Mills.

 “With hybrid IT, existing infrastructure can continue to operate with new, outsourced services, for optimal cost-effectiveness and performance,” he explains.

 “The hybrid IT model has the potential to replace high capital expenditure (capex) requirements for internal IT infrastructure with much lower ongoing operational expenditure (opex) for IT services,” Mills continues.

 “This can dramatically lower the barrier of entry for organisations of all sizes, and makes it easier to project budgetary requirements.”

-For example, a growing number of businesses are choosing data centre colocation services to outsource first because it is a fast way to scale up capacity, according to Mills.
-It also means they can avoid the high expense and expertise needed to build a data centre.
+For example, a growing number of businesses are choosing data center colocation services to outsource first because it is a fast way to scale up capacity, according to Mills.
+It also means they can avoid the high expense and expertise needed to build a data center.